Skip to main content Skip to footer

 EEA Family Permit

-""" This category is now closed.
+""" This category was closed following the UK's departure from the European Union (EU).
 We have left this page here for legacy purposes.
 You should review the EU Settlement Status and EUSS Family Permit pages which are the current relevant categories. ***

 An EEA Family Permit is an immigration document issued to a non European Economic Area (EEA) national, who is a family member of an EEA national pursuing specified activities in another member state.
 It has its legal basis from the Free Movement Directive 2004/38/EC (the Directive).

 The UK has transposed the Directive into the Immigration (European Economic Area) Regulations 2006 (EEA Regulations 2006).
-It should be noted that the EEA Regulations 2006 are not a literal transposition of the Directive, but is the UK government’s interpretation of it, which has led to litigation.
+It should be noted that the EEA Regulations 2006 were not a literal transposition of the Directive, but was the UK government’s interpretation of it, which led to litigation.
 The European Court of Justice (ECJ) is the final arbiter of disputes relating to the interpretation of the Directive.

-The EEA national or their non EEA family members do not have to formally apply for documentation to evidence their right to stay in the UK once the EEA national exercises the EEA Treaty Right, but should do so for administrative reasons as an EEA Family Permit issued in the UK will enable them to enter, live and work here.
+The EEA national or their non EEA family members did not have to formally apply for documentation to evidence their right to stay in the UK once the EEA national exercises the EEA Treaty Right, but should have done so for administrative reasons as the EEA Family Permit issued in the UK was evidence that they could enter, live and work here.

-The EEA national is not required to apply for any documentation in advance of his travel to the UK - all that is required is the production of his valid passport or ID card on entry.
+The EEA national was not required to apply for any documentation in advance of his travel to the UK - all that was required was the production of his valid passport or ID card on entry.

-Once the EEA national is in the UK and engages EEA laws, he can apply for an EEA Residence Certificate to evidence his right to live in the UK.
+Once in the UK an EEA national who had engaged EEA laws, could have applied for an EEA Residence Certificate to evidence his right to live in the UK.

-Once admitted to the UK, the non EEA national should then apply for an EEA Residence Card – further information for which can be obtained by going to this section on our website.
+Once admitted to the UK, the non EEA national could then apply for an EEA Residence Card.

 Click on the links below for more detailed information about EEA Family Permits.